hrtsv/TempMan/README.md

 3. Common issues and solutions:
    - If you see "app.py not found in root or backend directory", check the repository structure and ensure the Flask application file is in the correct location.
    - If the app can't connect to the database, ensure the `DATABASE_URL` environment variable is correct and the database container is running.
-   - If you encounter frontend build issues, check the logs to see if the React files were created successfully.
+   - If you see multiple PostgreSQL instances starting, ensure that the app container doesn't have PostgreSQL installed.
+Only the db service should be running PostgreSQL.

 4. Ensure that port 5000 is not being used by another service on your system.